 Moving Day With Your Cat

 While it may seem like the obvious choice, it's not recommended to let you cat loose in the new house to explore on the first day.
 While it is their home, remember it's still a new and unfamiliar place which can extremely overwhelming for your cat.
 Instead, we recommend the following;- Start by allowing your cat to adjust to one room.
 The room should have their favorite toys, food/water bowls, litter box and even some treats.
+Curious about the cost?
+Check out our breakdown of local moving costs.

 - Once they seem to be comfortable, introduce them to the other rooms of the house, again, one room at a time.